 Membership (see Clubs Handbook Section 8 for more information)

-• For Constituent Clubs, all students within the agreed Program, School, Faculty are eligible for full Club membership
+• For Constituent, Residence and Partner Clubs, all students with the agreed Program, School, Faculty, Residence, Partner Organisation or Campus respectively, are eligible for Club membership;

-• All Clubs may allow for associate membership for those who are ineligible for full membership.
-The Club may restrict associate membership to specific groups (e.g., UNSW staff or alumni), as long as these are not discriminatory.
+• All Clubs may allow for associate membership for those that are ineligible for full membership.
+The Club may restrict associate membership to specific groups (e.g. UNSW staff or alumni), as long as these restrictions do not contravene Anti-Discrimination legislation;

 Register of Members

-• The Club must keep a record of Club members’ name, student number and email
+• The Club must maintain a register of Club members including name, student number and email;

-• The membership list may not be shared with any third party other than Arc without the written permission of individual members.
+• The membership list may not be distributed with any third party other than Arc without the expressed written permission of individual members.

 Membership Fees

-• For Regular Clubs, both full and associate members may be charged a membership fee
+• For all Clubs, both full and associate members may be charged a membership fee;

 Accepting/Removing members and Executives

-• The constitution must specify a fair process for the removal of members and Executives
+• The constitution must stipulate a fair and democratic process for the removal of members and executives;

 Executives and committee

-• The make-up of the Executive, including the number of people holding the position at any time (e.g., Two (2) Co-Presidents, an Arc Delegate)
+• The make-up of the Executive, including the number of people holding the position at any time (e.g. Two (2) Co-Presidents, a Treasurer);

-• The roles and responsibility of the Executive as a whole, and each Executive individually
+• The roles and responsibility of the Executive as a whole, and each member of the Executive individually;

 • At minimum, the Executive must include (but may be differently titled):